RealCaddish/liberian_water_access/README.md

 This project seeks to produce geoprocessing analysis solely through npm packages - particularly turf.js.

-## Chapter 2: Workflow
+## <b>Chapter 2: Workflow </b>

 After downloading all of our necessary files, extracting them into subdirectories within the repo, and some initial readme commits, let's begin by utilizing mapshaper to trim down our vector shapefiles for Liberia including the sovereignty boundary, provinces, and urban areas.
 We'll work primarily through the command line to achieve these goals.
 Afterwards, we'll move into the Liberian Water Point dataset to do some processing on the front and backends in subtopics within this chapter.

- ### Chapter 2.2 - Mapshaper Processing.
+ ### <b> Chapter 2.2 - Mapshaper Processing. </b>

- Let's start from the outside in.
+ Let's start from the outside working in.
 First, I'll begin by getting info about the sovereignty, provinces, and urban areas shapefiles downloaded from Natural Earth:

  ```
  $ mapshaper sovereignty.shp -info